dynawo/dynawo-replay-AIA/README.md

 The methodology involves executing a global simulation while extracting only a minimal set of variables (curves).
 These are then used to recreate any desired variables via a *local replay*.
 In simplified terms, the simulation exports voltage and frequency at connection points of dynamic models (generators).
 The local replay then consists of a mini-simulation where the generator is connected to an infinite bus with voltage and frequency set to the extracted values from the global simulation.

 ## Installation
-This tool is developed as a Python package and is available on PyPI.
+This tool is developed as a Python package.
 It can be installed using any `pip`-based installer.
 We recommend using `pipx` or `uv` to avoid dependency conflicts:

 ```sh
 uv tool install git+https://github.com/dynawo/dynawo-replay-AIA